DarkMaster088/Spring_Boot_ToDo_App_API_REST/README.md

 # Spring_Boot_ToDo_App_API_REST
 ToDo App API REST.
-- Spring Boot.
+- Spring Boot using MVC pattern.
-- H2 in Memory Database.
+- H2 in Memory Database and Spring Data JPA.
+- Error handling with ControllerAdvice.
 - Swagger to generate API Documentation.
 - As IDE IntelliJ IDEA was used.